-To ensure you know how to best prepare for the LSAT reading comprehension section or to help you improve your RC score, this guide will break down the format of RC questions, go over tried and true tips, and provide you with sample RC questions and answers!
+To ensure you know how to best prepare for the LSAT reading comprehension section or to improve your RC score, you’ll need to work hard.
+This guide will break down the format of RC questions, go over tried and true tips, and provide you with sample RC questions and answers!

 The format will be as follows:

 While there is only one scored RC section, there’s a possibility you will have to complete two RC sections on test day.
 This is because there is an unscored experimental section on the LSAT that can be any type of section.
 You will not be able to discern which section is scored and unscored, so you’ll have to put equal effort into both!

 The LSAT is a difficult exam, so you’ll need to be as prepared as possible.
 Before we delve into the RC question types you should become familiar with, here are some helpful reading comprehension tips for the LSAT!

 Given that you only have 35 minutes to go through four passages, you might think learning how to read faster is an effective strategy to improve your score.
 In reality, reading faster can actually cause you to miss key information and waste more time!

 Instead, learn how to read better.
 Learn how to discern what is important and what isn’t in a passage.
 You should also deconstruct the passage as you read it so you don’t have to keep re-reading it for each question.

 With the previous tip, you should be marking your passages as you read them as well.
 Be an active reader!
 Find the strategy that works for you and keep it consistent throughout your practice sessions to have it locked down by test day.